mattpe/bcwt/week5.md

 1. Setup bcrypt

    - Continue the app started on week 2.
-You should be now in `week4` branch.
+You should be now in your `token` branch.
 Make sure you have committed all files (`git status`) then create new branch `week5`
    - Install [bcryptjs](https://www.npmjs.com/package/bcryptjs): `npm i bcryptjs` ([bcrypt](https://www.npmjs.com/package/bcrypt) is another option)

 1. Use `wop-ui/ui4` as front-end